Intended or unintended consequences of mapping

 Ear infection

-Despite investing effort in producing a well formed map we achieve only what we already have, with merely a change in codes/identifiers.
-There is no improvement in clinical utility, standardisation, interoperation with other standard SNOMED CT-enabled systems, and analytics that might exploit the logical definitions of SNOMED CT are not so readily performed using subsumption or ECL queries.
+Despite investing effort in producing a well-formed map, we achieve only what we already have, with merely a change in codes/identifiers.
+There is no improvement in clinical utility, standardisation, interoperability with other standard SNOMED CT-enabled systems, or analytics that might exploit the logical definitions of SNOMED CT, which are not readily performed using subsumption or ECL queries.

 Map products that contain broader or narrower relationships may influence how data is analysed and interpreted.
 Reports of patient data that are formulated using such maps will likely reflect at least some of those map features.

-This may result in some slippage in understanding or direct comparability between reports formed directly using the old source code set and mapped data reports, and/or between mapped data reports and reports that are formulated using SNOMED CT encoded data directly.
+This may result in some slippage in understanding or direct comparability between reports generated directly using the old source code set and mapped data reports, and/or between mapped data reports and reports formulated using SNOMED CT-encoded data directly.
 It may appear that data analyses are 'skewed' when a map product is in use.
-It is recommended that map performance is evaluated and compared with both retrospective and prospective analysis options to determine the impact of the map product.
+It is recommended that map performance be evaluated and compared across retrospective and prospective analyses to determine the impact of the map product.

-Again, all of these consequences, intended or not, are choice-points that jurisdictions and users might consider when embarking upon and designing a roadmap for their mapping strategies.
+Again, all of these consequences, intended or not, are choice points that jurisdictions and users might consider when embarking on and designing a roadmap for their mapping strategies.

 Last updated